 After word got out about King of Glory’s beautiful arena, Arena of Valor fans were quick to start asking Tencent when it was going to be their turn in the dazzling spotlight.
 Well, that time is now, the whole of Antaris Battlefield getting updated into a much brighter and more vivid arena.
 Among features to receive a visual overhaul are both teams’ cores, the towers, and each of the jungle monsters.
 This is all through the use of style rather than the increase of fidelity, so owners of lower-end devices shouldn’t need to worry about a sudden increase in system requirements.

 No longer a Gorilla chained in place, the new Dark Slayer is a towering demon, rising from the ground to hold absolute control over his cave.
-With a new look comes a new name as well, now going by Caesar rather than the Dark Slayer.
-While holding much the same role as the Dark Slayer, Caesar will function a bit differently than its previous iteration.
+With the new design comes a few new mechanics, the beast taking a slightly different role in the match.

-Rather than spawning at the 6-minute mark, Caesar enters the battlefield at the 8-minute mark and re-spawns 5 minutes after being slain.
+Rather than spawning at the 6-minute mark, the Dark Slayer enters the battlefield at the 8-minute mark and re-spawns 5 minutes after being slain.
 It still grows in power over time, now capping in strength at 11:30.
 The creature offers different rewards to its slayers as well, the previous large damage buff now gone.

 The slaying team will receive a healing buff much like before, regaining 1% HP and mana every second for 90 seconds.
 On top of this, slayers will benefit from 20% increased movement speed for 9 seconds.
 Finally, the slaying team will now be able to summon a new, friendly creature to fight for them and help them siege towers: the Sky Dragon.